JakeChampion/compute-file-server/cli/README.md

-# c-at-e-file-server
+# compute-file-server

-Fastly File Server uploads files to Fastly for serving directly from within Compute@Edge applications.
+Fastly File Server uploads files to Fastly for serving directly from within Fastly Compute applications.

 Upload any type of file: images, text, video etc and serve directly from Fastly.